kryter/barnstorm/docs/test-setup.md

 };
 ```

-For more details about what instruments and UI elements are supported, see [Using Instruments](./using-instruments.md).
-If the instrument you need is not available, or you have a custom UI element, you can easily write your own custom instruments.
+For more details about what instruments and UI elements are supported, see the [Instrument Guide](./instrument-guide.md).
+If the instrument you need is not available, or you have a custom UI element, you can write a custom instrument and make it available by overriding the `buildInstrument()` method on `InstrumentSet`.

 Once we specify instrument configurations for all the UI elements, we can use them to create instruments in our `instrument set`: